+7.4 (a) continued

-- (a) Layoffs shall be in the following order: - (i) Part time faculty, other non- bargaining unit faculty and graduate assistants. - (ii) Faculty members on term appointments. - (iii) Clinical Instructors in inverse order of seniority. - (iv) Probationary Lecturers in inverse order of seniority. - (v) Non-probationary Lecturers and Senior Lecturers in inverse order of seniority. - (vi) Probationary clinical-track faculty in inverse order of seniority. - (vii) Probationary tenure-track faculty in inverse order of seniority. - (viii) Continuously employed clinical track faculty in inverse order of seniority.
+- (iii) Probationary Lecturers and Clinical Instructors in inverse order of seniority. - (iv) Non-probationary Lecturers and Clinical Instructors in inverse order of seniority. - (v) Probationary tenure-track and clinical-track faculty in inverse order of seniority. - (vi) Tenured and continuously employed clinical-track faculty members in inverse order of seniority.